1. Search Result

 • HY-N8713

-Reactive Oxygen Species Neurological Disease
+Reactive Oxygen Species (ROS) Neurological Disease

 4-Methyl-6-phenyl-2H-pyranone can be used for the synthesis of N-hydroxypyridone derivatives, which can protect astrocytes against hydrogen peroxide-induced toxicity via improved mitochondrial functionality .